jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 <details><summary>Hints</summary>

 - You want to `resample` the data using the `eventDate` column to create annual counts.
 If the index is not a datetime-index, you can use the `on=` keyword to specify which datetime column to use.
+You can either use `YE` or `YS`.
 - `resample` needs an aggregation function on how to combine the values within a single 'group' (in this case data within a year).
 In this example, we want to know the `size` of each group, i.e. the number of records within each year.

 </details>